Zach Sanford: Collegiate

 Sanford officially joined the Boston Eagles for the 2014–15 season where he scored 24 points in 38 games.
 He recorded his first collegiate goal on November 14 against Michigan State in a 3–2 win.
 He finished the season tied for fourth on the team with 17 assists.
 In his sophomore season with the Eagles in 2015–16, Sanford continued his offensive output and recorded 39 points in 40 games as the team qualified for the Frozen Four.
 On July 11, 2016, Sanford embarked on his professional career in signing a three-year, entry-level contract with the Washington Capitals.

 Professional

 Washington Capitals

 After attending the Capitals training camp and having made an impact in the pre-season, Sanford made the Capitals opening night roster for the 2016–17 season.
 He made his NHL debut on October 13, 2016, against the defending Stanley Cup Champion Pittsburgh Penguins and had one shot on goal.
 After being sent down to American Hockey League (AHL) affiliate, the Hershey Bears, he was recalled up to the NHL on February 10.
 He scored his first career NHL goal on February 11, 2017, against the Anaheim Ducks.
-Sanford added another goal and assist in 26 games with the Capitals before he was traded to the St. Louis Blues as part of a package for defenceman Kevin Shattenkirk on February 27, 2017.
+Sanford added another goal and assist in 26 games with the Capitals before he was traded to the St. Louis Blues as part of a package for defenseman Kevin Shattenkirk on February 27, 2017.